 As a Kellner Scholar, Anna spent one year at Bard College, NY and participated in their Manhattan-based Globalization and International Affairs Program through which she gained experience at CNN International and the Council on Foreign Relations.
 She is an alumna of The Fund for American Studies’ Prague and D.C. summer institutes, and of the Hungarian American Coalition’s Internship Program.

 Anna is married to Marion Smith, a civil society leader and international relations expert.
+Together they have one daughter, Emma.

 phone: (202) 627 6810